manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 *  In their pure forms, these two kinds of feedback are quite distinct: evaluative feedback depends entirely on the action taken, whereas instructive feedback is independent of the action taken.
 * There are also interesting intermediate cases in which evaluation and instruction blend together.
-* The evaluative aspect of reinforcement learning in a simplified setting, one that does not involve learning to act in more than one situation.
+* We will learn evaluative aspect of reinforcement learning in a simplified setting, one that does not involve learning to act in more than one situation.
+This **nonassociative** setting is the one in which most prior work involving evaluative feedback has been done, and it avoids much of the complexity of the full reinforcement learning problem.
+This case will enable us to see most clearly how evaluative feedback differs from, and yet can be combined with, instructive feedback.
+* The particular **nonassociative, evaluative feedback problem** that we explore is a **simple version of the n-armed bandit problem**.
+We use this problem to introduce a number of basic learning methods which we extend to the **full reinforcement learning problem**.
+* What happens when the bandit problem becomes associative, that is, when actions are taken in more than one situation?

 ### 2.1 An n-Armed Bandit Problem
 ### 2.2 Action-Value Methods